matutosi/clidatajp/cran-comments.md

 * Added a link to the used webservices to the description field of DESCRIPTION file.
 * Added \value to sleep.Rd.
 * Removed \dontrun{} in example of download_climate.R, download_links.R and *.rd files.
+    * cf. new NOTE: Examples with CPU (user + system) or elapsed time > 5s Because of polite scraping (at least 5 sec interval).

 # Test environments